javier-arango/opencv-face-detection/README.md

 We will explore only Haar Cascade Classifier here.

-## What is Haar Cascade Classifier
+## What is the Haar Cascade Classifier ?

 It is a machine learning based approach where a cascade function is trained from a lot of positive (images with face) and negative images (images without face).
 The algorithm is proposed by Paul Viola and Michael Jones.